simp/simp-doc/docs/installation_guide/Hiera_Overview.rst

 SIMP Hiera File Structure
 -------------------------

-.. only:: not simp_4

 - ``/etc/puppet/hiera.yaml`` Hiera's config file, used to control the hierarchy of your backends.
 - ``/etc/puppet/environments/simp/hieradata/`` Default location of the yaml files which contain your node data
 - ``/etc/puppet/environments/simp/hieradata/simp_classes.yaml`` The list of default classes to include on any SIMP system.
 - ``/etc/puppet/environments/simp/hieradata/simp_def.yaml`` Contains the variables needed to configure a working SIMP system.
 Modified by simp-config.
 - ``/etc/puppet/environments/simp/hieradata/hosts/`` By populating this directory with some.host.name.yaml file, you can assign parameters to host some.host.name
 - ``/etc/puppet/environments/simp/hieradata/domains/`` Same principal as hosts, but domain names.
-  - ``/etc/puppet/manifests/`` Contains site.pp and all other node manifests.
-    BE CAREFUL when modifying this directory, site.pp contains your globals.
-    This directory can be used to supplement or even REPLACE Hiera, with nodes.
-Note that Hiera cannot regex hostnames to apply manifests, so a node manifest will have to be created here if you wish to have that ability.

-.. only:: simp_4

-  - ``/etc/puppet/hiera.yaml`` Hiera's config file, used to control the hierarchy of your backends.
-  - ``/etc/puppet/hieradata/`` Default location of the yaml files which contain your node data
-  - ``/etc/puppet/hieradata/simp_classes.yaml`` The list of default classes to include on any SIMP system.
-  - ``/etc/puppet/hieradata/simp_def.yaml`` Contains the variables needed to configure a working SIMP system.
-Modified by simp-config.
-  - ``/etc/puppet/hieradata/hosts/`` By populating this directory with some.host.name.yaml file, you can assign parameters to host some.host.name
-  - ``/etc/puppet/hieradata/domains/`` Same principal as hosts, but domain names.
 - ``/etc/puppet/manifests/`` Contains site.pp and all other node manifests.
   BE CAREFUL when modifying this directory, site.pp contains your globals.
   This directory can be used to supplement or even REPLACE Hiera, with nodes.
 Note that Hiera cannot regex hostnames to apply manifests, so a node manifest will have to be created here if you wish to have that ability.